-(b) MoH Partnership to Strengthen Public Health for BC
+(b) MoH Public Health Response & Planning

-In fiscal 2021, the Foundation entered into a funding agreement with the BC Ministry of Health to receive \$10 million for the purpose of strengthening public health capacities and infrastructure and the provincial public health community of practice to be completed by 31 March 2026.
+In the prior year, the Foundation entered into a funding agreement with the BC Ministry of Health to receive \$10 million for the purpose of a Program of Public Health Response Research Preparedness to be completed by 31 March 2026.

+The BCCDC Foundation partners with the BC CDC and public health stakeholders to engage in critical public health research to prevent the spread of COVID-19 in BC.
+The BC public health experts, scientists and doctors have rapidly responded to prevent the spread of the virus, help save lives, and protect British Columbians.
 This grant will support activities that will strengthen the practice of public health in tangible and direct ways that support the health of communities across the province.

-As at 31 March 2023, unspent funding of \$8,459,323 (2022 - \$9,837,850) is included in deferred contributions, including any administration fees to be earned by the Foundation (Note 8).
-Estimated payments totalling \$1,008,896 are included in Note 6(a), with the purpose of the remaining funding to be determined over the remainder of the agreement term.
+As at 31 March 2022, unspent funding of \$9,837,850 (2021 - \$10,000,000) is included in deferred contributions, including any administration fees to be earned by the Foundation (Note 8).
+Estimated payments totalling \$450,000 are included in Note 6(a), with the purpose of the remaining funding to be determined over the remainder of the agreement term.